1. Introduction

 One simple way to vastly increase the enclosed area, without increasing the volume of the device to impractical values is to stack several loops:

-Fibre-optic cables provide a very cheap and convenient way to stack these areas; a coil of N turns, with each single turn enclosing area a provides an effective area of Na.
+Fibre-optic cables provide a very cheap and convenient way to stack these areas; a coil of N turns, with each single turn enclosing area a provides an effective area A of Na.
 The reduction in the number of optical components (particularly corner mirrors) combined with the wave-guiding properties of the fibres allows the creation of simple, robust devices requiring no calibration to find their zero-point.
 As they use small changes in detected amplitude (due to interference), rather than variations in the time-domain (beating) to make measurements they are more susceptible to noise, however they are considerably cheaper to manufacture[9] and suffer from no (or almost no) lock-in compared to ring laser gyroscopes.

 As the laser source is external to the ring, solid-state lasers may be used in place of gas-lasers, considerably reducing the power consumption and voltages required for operation.